alekscj/datasciencecoursera/Getting and Cleaning Data/README.md

 Time_Domain.Body_Acceleration.standard_deviation.X-direction

 gives the standard deviation of the body acceleration given in the time domain (not fourier transformed) in the X-direction.
-All names in the tidyed.txt file is given in this way, constructed using regular expressions and the gsub-function in R (see line 34 to 50 in code)
+All names in the tidy.csv file is given in this way, constructed using regular expressions and the gsub-function in R (see line 34 to 50 in code)